vikramraman/portfolio-analyzer/README.md

 _Sale Price_: The sale price
 _Sale Date_: The sale date (Optional - can be empty)

 The input configuration file maps the column indices for the above fields in the input data source.
-Please refer to tests/csv.properties and tests/sheet.properties for examples.
+Refer tests/csv.properties and tests/sheet.properties for examples.

 ## Results
 The output contains several useful components.